Digital Strategy 2018-2021

 Truly digital end to end processes can only be delivered if they are built using modern systems that are easy for customers to use and connect with each other out of the box.
 We currently have many legacy systems that were designed, built and purchased before the digital age and these systems act as a real barrier to delivering our vision.

 We must ensure that what we buy is consistent with our Digital Strategy and objectives.
-Any new systems should be cloud native, mobile ready, interoperable and proportionately secure, and we will encourage a flexible relationship with technology providers by, where appropriate entering into contracts with shorter time frames to enable us to keep pace with technology changes.
+Any new systems should be available through the cloud, mobile ready, interoperable and proportionately secure, and we will encourage a flexible relationship with technology providers by, where appropriate entering into contracts with shorter time frames to enable us to keep pace with technology changes.

 - define what makes a ‘good’ system for the digital age and update our procurement strategy and commissioning process so that systems are only purchased if they meet this definition